In Memoriam - Robin van 't Haar (1974-2019)

 28 March Robin van 't Haar died, visual artist and since 2011 teacher visual arts at the Willem de Kooning Academy.
 Robin had a special interest in public space.
 That fascination was expressed in a number of interventions that he did on behalf of BKOR.
 His method can be summarized in the notion City Scripts: every public space is based on an unwritten script that requires people to behave in a certain way.
 His 'method' gave us more insight into the way in which people use public space.
 One of his most interesting projects was Passage.
 In 2004, city newspapers such as Metro en Rush hour rise.
 They were generally distributed free of charge in train and metro stations by young employees in a Metro or Spitscoat.
 Robin intervened in that urban pattern.
 In memory of this Rotterdam artist, CBK Rotterdam publishes a conversation here that Siebe Thissen had with him in 2004.

-In 1987 the CBK published the book "Visual arts and the Rotterdam metro", written by Dolf Welling.
-The book deals with artworks that were realized in and around metro stations.
-This mainly concerned sculptures and façade mosaics.
-Much has changed since then: visual art is no longer limited to sculptures and wall reliefs, but has also extended its domain to the users of the stations and the special nature of those public spaces.
+In 1987 the CBK published the book “Visual arts and the Rotterdam metro”, written by Dolf Welling.
+The book deals with works of art that were realized in and around metro stations.
+This mainly concerned sculptures and facade mosaics.
+Much has changed since then: visual art is no longer limited to sculptures and wall reliefs, but has also expanded its domain to the users of the stations and the special nature of those public spaces.
 An example was the project 'Passage' by artist Robin van 't Haar.
-In 2004 he did research on a number of metro stations in Rotterdam.
+In 2004 he researched a number of metro stations in Rotterdam.
 He published five city newspapers, which included photos of travelers.
-For each station he chose a typical action or position, which also adorned the newspaper as a headline: 'woman with shopping bag', 'man with suitcase waits patiently' or 'student drinks water'.
-A unique series of photos - a portrait of metro travelers in Rotterdam.
+He chose a typical act or position per station, which also graced the newspaper as a headline: 'woman with shopping bag', 'man with suitcase waits patiently' or 'student drinks water'.
+A unique series of photos - a portrait of metro passengers in Rotterdam.

 Siebe Thissen (ST): Can you explain the 'Passage' project?